jschof1/fun-react-app/README.md

 <p>
 An application slider showcasing my React.JS skills.
-Each slide contained a tool or a game: a meme generator, movie database searcher, calculator, sketch/paint book, to-do list generator, noughts-&-crosses, stopwatch, and a quote generator.
+Each slide contained a tool or a game: a meme generator, movie database searcher, calculator, sketch/paint book, noughts-&-crosses, stopwatch, and a quote generator.
 </p>